TÜRK TELEKOM GROUP 2020 YEAR END FINANCIAL AND OPERATIONAL RESULTS

-Türk Telekom, with 179 years of history, is the first integrated telecommunications operator in Turkey.
+Türk Telekom, with 180 years of history, is the first integrated telecommunications operator in Turkey.
 In 2015, Türk Telekomünikasyon A.Ş. adopted a “customer-oriented” and integrated structure in order to respond to the rapidly changing communication and technology needs of customers in the most powerful and accurate way, while maintaining the legal entities of TT Mobil İletişim Hizmetleri A.Ş. and TTNET A.Ş. intact and adhering to the rules and regulations to which they are subject.
 Having a wide service network and product range in the fields of individual and corporate services, Türk Telekom unified its mobile, internet, phone and TV products and services under the single “Türk Telekom” brand as of January 2016.

-“Turkey’s Multiplay Provider” Türk Telekom has 15.3 million fixed access lines, 12.2 million broadband, 3.3 million TV and 22.8 million mobile subscribers as of June 30, 2020.
-Türk Telekom Group Companies provide services in all 81 cities of Turkey with 33,921 employees with the vision of introducing new technologies to Turkey and accelerating Turkey’s transformation into an information society.
+“Turkey’s Multiplay Provider” Türk Telekom has 16.3 million fixed access lines, 13.4 million broadband, 3.1 million TV and 23.2 million mobile subscribers as of December 31, 2020.
+Türk Telekom Group Companies provide services in all 81 cities of Turkey with 34,748 employees with the vision of introducing new technologies to Turkey and accelerating Turkey’s transformation into an information society.

-These materials contain statements about future events and expectations that are forward-looking statements.
-Any statement in these materials that is not a statement of historical fact is a forward-looking statement that involves known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Except to the extent required by law, we assume no obligations to update the forward-looking statements contained herein to reflect actual results, changes in assumptions or changes in factors affecting these statements.
-This press release does not constitute an offer or invitation to sell, or any solicitation of any offer to subscribe for or purchase any securities and nothing contained herein shall form the basis of any contract or commitment whatsoever.
-No reliance may be placed for any purposes whatsoever on the information contained in this press release or on its completeness, accuracy or fairness.
-The information contained in this press release may be required to be confirmed, completed and amended.
+The information provided by the Company is collected from sources believed to be reliable, but the accuracy and completeness of this information are not guaranteed.
+This material contains statements about future events and expectations.
+Any statement in this material which is not related to a historical fact, is a forward-looking statement that involves known and unknown risks, uncertainties and other factors which may cause the Company’s actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
+Except to the extent required by law, the Company takes no responsibilities to update the forward-looking statements contained herein, for the purpose of reflecting actual results or changes in assumptions or in factors affecting the statements.
+This material does not constitute an offer or invitation to sell, or any solicitation of any offer to subscribe for or purchase any securities and nothing contained herein shall form the basis of any contract or commitment whatsoever.
+Investors, who invest or wish to invest in any instruments of the Company, shall take such investment decision according to separate research, analysis and evaluation process carried by themselves or their advisors.
+For any purpose whatsoever, the information contained in this material shall not be presumed as complete, accurate or fair.
+The information contained in this material may be required to be confirmed, completed and amended.
 Therefore, no declaration or commitment has been given or implied on the name of the Company or its shareholders, directors, employers or other third persons depending on the authenticity, completeness and accuracy of the information.

-None of the Company nor any of its shareholders, directors or employees nor any other person accepts any liability whatsoever for any loss howsoever arising from any use of this press release or its contents or otherwise arising in connection therewith.
+Neither the Company nor any of its shareholders, directors or employees nor any other person accepts any liability whatsoever for any loss howsoever arising from any use of this material or its contents or otherwise arising in connection therewith.
 The PSTN services and wholesale broadband services are provided by Türk Telekomünikasyon A.Ş., the retail internet services are provided by TTNET A.Ş. and the mobile services are provided by TT Mobil İletişim Hizmetleri A.Ş.
-Türk Telekom® brand used in this press release is the joint brand of Türk Telekom Group companies.
-All group companies’ legal entities remain intact.
-There may be differences between the data provided in this press release and ICTA’s market reports.
+Türk Telekom® brand used in this material is the joint brand of Turk Telekom Group companies.
+Legal entities of all group companies remain intact.
+There may be differences between the data provided in this material and ICTA’s market reports.
 These discrepancies are due differences in basis of financial reporting (standalone vs. consolidated) and differences in ARPU calculation methodologies.